Asbestos Exposure Attorney

 Many former employees worked for up to 40 years at a dangerous workplace without ever knowing they were at certain risk.
 Tire plant workers, employees of chemical production companies, auto mechanics, shipyards and military installations were all put at risk by B.F.
 Goodrich and its products.

-Joe Lyon is a highly-rated Cincinnati asbestos lawyer capable of representing Akron B.F.
+Joe Lyon is a highly-rated Ohio asbestos lawyer capable of representing B.F.
 Goodrich workers nationwide in a wide variety of asbestos exposure claims.

 Around the country, conveying systems built by B.F.
 Goodrich, including transportation belts and belt drives, contained asbestos.
 Over time, the belts frayed and asbestos entered the air.
 Even the conveying machines contained asbestos insulation around friction-generating components.
 Regardless of their position, many factory workers faced an occupational exposure.